Swedish fish with flavor. Review of an unusual delicacy - the famous Swedish herring “with a scent”

 First place.
 Surströmming, Sweden

 Second place.
-Haukarl, Iceland
+Hakarl, Iceland

 Third place.
-Omul with a smell, Russia
+Omul with flavor, Russia

 Fourth place.
 Rakfisk, Norway